Eric Berglund · coloredrock

 + Add Item

-Every edit writes a row to price_history — that’s what makes drift detection on quotes possible later.
+Every edit writes a row to price_history.
+That’s what makes drift detection on quotes possible later.

 The Price Book screen, demo data shown.
 Every line item that an estimate can pull from lives here, in one place, at the current rate.
 The sidebar shows all 11 trades; the main view shows the items in the active trade with their current price and last-changed date.
 The audit trail is what later powers price-drift detection on saved quotes.